South Brisbane

 South Brisbane lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections released in 2023 using 2022 data for each age cohort.
-Looking ahead, exceptional population growth is predicted for South Brisbane (SA2), with an expected increase of 14,203 persons to reach a total of 31,675 by 2041 based on aggregated SA2-level projections, reflecting a gain of 79.6% over the 17-year period.
+However, all drivers including interstate migration and natural growth were positive factors.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Looking ahead, exceptional growth is predicted over the period, placing South Brisbane in the top 10 percent of national areas.
+The suburb is expected to increase by 14,202 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 79.6% in total over the 17 years.

 Frequently Asked Questions - Population